Rookin House Activity Centre - Lake District Team Building Activities

 On a practical note, the sessions are supervised at all times by an instructor who will brief each team on the driving of the cart and the rules.
 The course will require a reasonable amount of space and participants will need to wear helmets (provided).

 Blind Drive - ‘Blind Drive’ involves a team member driving a vehicle around a course aided by the rest of their team.
 This would ordinarily be an easy task, however, when the driver is blindfolded and completely unable to see where they are going it adds a little more of a twist!
 Success is totally dependent on the communication skills and instruction of the participants to enable them to successfully navigate and complete the course.
 The team must maximise the driver’s ability to interpret, understand and respond to their commands.
 The aim of this activity is to highlight and enhance effective team working, trust and communication skills through an enjoyable and unique environment.

 The participants do not have to have a driving licence or even any driving experience.
 An instructor is in the vehicle with the participants at all times.
 Other team members can be carried as passengers during the event to allow them to participate as much as possible.
 Courses can be tailored to individual clients needs, skill levels and learning objectives.

-OTHER ACTIVITIES AVAILABLE RANGE FROM ARCHERY TO HORSE RIDING TO QUAD BIKES TO THE ZIP WIRE.
+OTHER ACTIVITIES AVAILABLE RANGE FROM ARCHERY TO HORSE RIDING TO QUAD BIKES TO THE HUMAN BOWLING.
 WE REALLY DO HAVE SOMETHING FOR EVERYONE.